 When people talk about the best beaches in Bermuda, they typically all say Horseshoe Bay Beach.
 Though Horseshoe Bay Beach is wonderful, it is severely over crowded.
 Especially during the summer when it is their peak season and several cruise ships are ported.
 This is what Horseshoe Bay Beach looks like on a slow weekday at the end of September.

 Since it is the most popular beach in Bermuda, there is a bus stop at the beach.
 Just note the bus stop is quite a distance which starts from the top of a steep downhill trail to the beach.
 With that said, visitors can also take a taxi that will drop them off at the parking lot adjacent to the beach.
 Or visitors renting a scooter or Twizy can drive themselves.
-Next to Horseshoe Bay Beach is the Rum Bum Beach Bar and Restaurant that serves the best rum swizzles on the island (so they say).
+Next to Horseshoe Bay Beach is the Rum Bum Beach Bar and Restaurant that serves the best rum swizzles on the island, one of the most popular drinks in the world.
 The Rum Bum Beach Bar and Restaurant is the perfect place to grab some refreshing rum swizzles and fish and chips.
-They also rent beach equipment to visitors such as, umbrellas, lounge chairs, boogie boards, tents, snorkel gear and more.
+They also rent beach equipment to visitors such as umbrellas, lounge chairs, boogie boards, tents, snorkel gear and more.
 Needless to say, beachgoers have everything they need when they visit Horseshoe Bay Beach.

 Warwick Long Bay Beach

 Warwick Long Bay Beach is just as stunning as Horseshoe Bay Beach, but not nearly as popular.
 Partly because this beach does not have any amenities and you barely have to swim out to get into deep waters.
 If you are looking to enjoy some of Bermuda’s famous pink sand beaches without facing the crowds, Warwick Long Bay Beach is perfect.